Fall Incidents – National Safety Stand-Down

 Safety Stand-Down Event for Fall Incidents Ahead

 Fall incidents continue to afflict industries across the nation each and every year, with workers in outdoor construction particularly at risk.
-Coming in the first full week of June 2nd – 6th, OSHA is organizing a nation wide Safety Stand-Down aimed at educating workers on fall risks and increasing the industry understanding of preventative measures.
+Coming in the first full week of June 2nd – 6th, OSHA is organizing a nationwide Safety Stand-Down aimed at educating workers on fall risks and increasing the industry’s understanding of preventative measures.
 OSHA has repeatedly iterated that the hundreds of construction work deaths each year – the most of any single risk category – are entirely preventable.
-Worker deaths place undue emotional and monetary burden on the deceased’s family, friends, co-workers, and often employers.
-In this blog post, we’re going to go through some more of the reasoning behind safety stand-downs, and talk about how you can participate in the upcoming June event in the most effective manner possible.
+Worker deaths place undue emotional and monetary burdens on the deceased’s family, friends, co-workers, and often employers.
+In this blog post, we’re going to go through some more of the reasoning behind safety stand-downs and talk about how you can participate in the upcoming June event in the most effective manner possible.

 What Is A Safety Stand-Down?